vend/phoneduty/README.md

     PAGERDUTY_API_TOKEN
     PAGERDUTY_DOMAIN

 Those names should be fairly self-explanatory.
 The domain is the piece of your PagerDuty URL that is specific to you i.e.  https://[PAGERDUTY_DOMAIN].pagerduty.com/

 You can also optionally set PHONEDUTY_ANNOUNCE_TIME, which if set to a TRUEish value will include the current time of the engineer being called as part of the answering message.
 This may help raise awareness that you are potentially getting somebody out of bed, so be gentle :D

+You can optionally set PAGERDUTY_FALLBACK_SCHEDULE_ID to a fallback schedule in case the first call fails.

 # Usage